bnb-chain/bnb-chain.github.io/docs/encoding.md

 ```

 ### Message Types
-Messages represent the individual operations possible on Binance Chain, and these can be inserted into the `StdTx.msgs` field.
+Messages represent the individual operations possible on BNB Chain, and these can be inserted into the `StdTx.msgs` field.
 Message types are otherwise known as "transaction types", and these terms are used interchangebly in this document and in our technical documentation.
 So far every `StdTx` transaction "container" can only contain one "message".

 #### Transfer
 Transfer is the transaction used for transferring funds to different addresses.